Dietary Information: Separating Fact From Fiction

 American Medical Association, and non-profit organizations, such as the

 American Heart Association,

 American Cancer Society, and the

 American Diabetes Association.
 The Department of Health and Human Services has several websites with information that covers a wide range of topics, including diet, physical activity, diseases, and research.

 A Note About Credentials

 Your doctor probably has diplomas hanging on the wall.
-You won't always find that when looking for nutritional advice, particularly when it comes from a source outside of the traditional healthcare setting.
-To be sure you are getting advice from someone who has training in a wide variety of nutrition topics, one option is to look for the credentials RD (registered dietitian).
-Registered dietitians must complete four years of undergraduate study in nutrition at an accredited university, a postgraduate internship, and then pass a national exam to receive the RD credential.
+You won't always find that when looking for dietary advice, particularly when it comes from a source outside of the traditional healthcare setting.
+To be sure you are getting advice from someone who has training in a wide variety of topics, one option is to look for the credentials RD (registered dietitian).
+Registered dietitians must complete 4 years of undergraduate study in nutrition at an accredited university, a postgraduate internship, and then pass a national exam to receive the RD credential.
 If you are seeking a nutrition counselor, see the

 Red Flags for Consumers